Manager - Recruitment

 As Membership Manager, I interacted with a really broad range of people, and I loved the challenge of managing complex situations as they arose at the club.

-Recently my wife and I made the decision to make the move to Canberra; my wife has family here and we love the feel of the ACT with its outdoor spaces and accessibility to nature.
-It’s a great place to raise our 2 children and our new puppy!
+In 2017, my wife and I made the decision to make the move to Canberra; my wife has family here and we love the feel of the ACT with its outdoor spaces and access to nature.
+It’s a great place to raise our two children and gain excellent work-life balance!

 I sent my CV to HorizonOne for another position and received a call to see if I had ever considered a career in recruitment.
 It wasn’t something that I had ever really thought about however once I started to research there were a lot of similarities between recruitment and my membership background.
-I met with the team and really enjoyed the H1 culture so made the decision to embark on a career in recruitment.
+I met with the team and really enjoyed the H1 culture and so made the decision to embark on a career in recruitment, an am loving it 2.5 years later.

 What does your role involve?

-I’m currently working with David Harrington in the Accounting and Finance area learning the ins and outs of recruitment.
-My goal is to add value to the candidates in that area as I learn more.
-My father was an Accountant and Financial Planner, I worked closely with the Finance team at the golf club, and I’ve been mentored by a number of professionals in the Big 4 so I’m familiar with the industry, however I am really keen to develop a deep understanding of the ACT market.
-This way I can provide candidates with expert advice and help them find a great opportunity in just the right organisation for them.
+I’m currently working closely with David Harrington and Kristelle Gadd in the accounting and finance area engaging with the wonderful people that make up that sector of the Canberra job market.
+My goal is to add value to our candidates and clients through my 2+ years’ experience and H1’s 30+ years combined experience.
+My father was a Big 4 trained Accountant, CA and Financial Planner, I worked closely with the finance team at the golf club, and I’ve been mentored by a number of C-suite professionals from the Big 4 so I’m familiar with the industry, and I have been loving getting a deep understanding of the ACT market.

 What would you say is different about HorizonOne’s approach to recruitment?